 ROI Variables by RTLS Technology Type

-However, UWB typically requires a dense network of anchors and custom infrastructure, resulting in higher upfront costs and more complex implementation requirements.
-The ROI is often justified in high-value environments where precision leads directly to measurable productivity gains.
+UWB systems deliver precise location accuracy — often within 10 to 30 centimeters — with low latency.
+These attributes suit high-value use cases like automated material handling in manufacturing or patient tracking in healthcare.
+UWB typically requires a dense anchor network and custom infrastructure, resulting in higher upfront costs.
+The ROI is strongest in environments where sub-meter precision leads directly to measurable productivity gains.

 Measuring Cost Savings with RTLS